 A disabled or blind individual whose eligibility for SSI payments was ended because of earnings can request expedited reinstatement of his or her SSI benefits without filing a new application.
 To qualify for expedited reinstatement, the individual must make the request within 60 months after the eligibility ended and must have a disabling medical condition that (1) is the same as or related to the disabling medical condition that led to the previous period of eligibility and (2) prevents him or her from performing substantial gainful activity.
-In determining whether the individual is disabled or blind, the medical requirements for SSI eligibility still apply.
+In determining whether the individual is disabled or blind, the medical review standard is applied.
+Normal nonmedical requirements for SSI eligibility still apply.